wchunxiang/wchunxiang.github.io/content/publication/US/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Framework of ultrasound imaging-guided autonomous navigation of wireless millirobots '
+  caption: 'Framework of ultrasound imaging-guided autonomous navigation of wireless millirobots'
   focal_point: ""
   preview_only: false